Supergiovane/node-red-contrib-sonospollytts/README.md

 Leave the TTS cache folder untouched (not suggested if you have less disk space): don't delete any tts file.
 Useful if you wish to keep the tts files, even in case of internet outages.

+# SONOSPOLLYTTS NODE

+**Polly Config**<br/>
+Create a config with your AWS credentials.
+If you put incorrect credentials, you'll see this error in the node-red's debug window: *"The security token included in the request is invalid."*

+**Polly Voice**<br/>
+Select your preferred voice

+**Sonos Volume** <br/>
+set the preferred TTS volume, from "0" to "100" (can be overridden by passing <code>msg.volume="40";</code> to the node)

+**Sonos Hailing**<br/>
+before the first TTS message of the message queues, Sonos will play an "hailing" sound.
+You can select the hailing or totally disable it.

 **Main Sonos Player** <br/>
 Select your Sonos primary player.
 (It's strongly suggested to set a fixed IP for this player; you can reserve an IP using the DHCP Reservation function of your router/firewall's DHCP Server).<br/>
 Starting from Version 1.1.16, it's possibile to group players, so your announcement can be played on all selected players.
 For this to happen, you need to select your primary coordinator player.
 All other players will be then controlled by this coordinator.